 Brazil's Decree No. 8,420 provides that an effective compliance programme may be a mitigating factor to reduce fines for anti-corruption violations.
 Under Decree No. 8,420, compliance programmes must be tailored to the risks of the particular corporation and updated to ensure continuous improvement and effectiveness.
-The Decree outlines several components of an effective compliance programme, including the commitment of senior management and board members, the implementation of internal and third-party policies (such as a code of conduct and third-party due diligence procedures), periodic training and risk assessment, accurate and precise internal controls, and the establishment of remediation and
+The Decree outlines several components of an effective compliance programme, including the commitment of senior management and board members, the implementation of internal and third-party policies (e.g., a code of conduct and third-party due diligence procedures), periodic training and risk assessment, accurate and precise internal controls, and the establishment of remediation and disciplinary measures.

-8 See Law No. 12,846 (2014) (Brazil) (Clean Company Act); Federal Decree No. 8,420 of 18 March 2015, Official Gazette (Brazil) (establishing strict civil and administrative liability for companies when acts of corruption are committed in their interest or for their benefit by directors, officers, employees or agents).
+Law No. 12,846 of 1 August 2013 (Brazil) (the Clean Company Act); Federal Decree No. 8,420 of 18 March 2015 (Decree 8,420), Official Gazette (Brazil) (establishing strict civil and administrative liability for companies when acts of corruption are committed in their interest or for their benefit by directors, officers, employees or agents).
 In Brazil, corporations may only be criminally liable for environmental crimes.
-See also Law 1778 (2018) (Colombia) (establishing administrative liability for corporations engaged in transnational bribery).
-In Colombia, legal entities cannot be independently liable for criminal charges.
-However, a legal entity can be held jointly and severally liable for any damage caused by its employees.
+See also Law No. 1778 of 2 February 2016 (Law 1778) (Colombia) (establishing administrative liability for corporations engaged in transnational bribery).
+In Colombia, legal entities cannot be independently liable for criminal charges; however, a legal entity can be held jointly and severally liable for any damage caused by its employees.

-9 For instance, under Brazil's Clean Company Act, violating corporations may be liable for administrative and civil fines, debarment from contracting with government entities and required public disclosure of violations.
-See Decree No. 8,420, op. cit. note 8, above.
+9 For instance, under the Clean Company Act, violating corporations may be liable for administrative and civil fines, debarment from contracting with government entities and required public disclosure of violations.
+See Decree 8,420.

-10 See Law 599 of 24 July 2000, Article 96, Official Gazette (Colombia); see also Law 2195 of 18 January 2022, Official Gazette (Colombia).
+10 Law No. 599 of 24 July 2000, Article 96, Official Gazette (Colombia); Law No. 2195 of 18 January 2022, Official Gazette (Colombia).

-11 See also Chapters 3, 4 and 8 of this Guide.
+11 See also Chapter 3 on 'US Compliance Requirements', Chapter 4 on 'US Compliance Enforcement' and Chapter 8 on 'Latin America Compliance Enforcement' of this Guide.